LLNL/axom/src/docs/sphinx/coding_guide/sourceorg_sec5.rst

 Source file layout details
 ---------------------------------------------------------

 Content **must** be organized consistently in all source files.
-The file layout described here is recommended.
-The following summary uses numbers and text to illustrate the basic structure.
+This section summarizes the recommended source file layout using numbers and text to illustrate the basic structure.
 Details about individual items are contained in the guidelines after the summary.

 .. code-block:: cpp